Czech soprano Lenka Pavlovič has been praised

 Lenka Pavlovič is a soprano who regularly performs at the Czech National Theatre as well as at all other major Czech theatres.
 She is a winner of 2016 Thalie prize.
 Lenka has so far performed in theatres in Italy, Germany, Austria, Poland and France.

-Lenka has made appearance in performances conducted by Roland Böer, Hilary Griffiths, Richard Hein, Hooman Khalatbari, Wolfgang Scheidt, Martin Leginus, František Babický, or Jaroslav Kyzlink.
+Lenka has made appearance in performances conducted by Christoph Gedschold, Roland Böer, Hilary Griffiths, Richard Hein, Hooman Khalatbari, Wolfgang Scheidt, Martin Leginus, František Babický, or Jaroslav Kyzlink.
 She has worked with stage directors such as Matěj Forman, Jiří Menzel, Zdeňek Troška, Jiří Heřman, Vladimír Morávek, Csaba Némedi, Mariusz Treliński, Keith Warner, Dominik Neuner, Andrejs Žagars and many others.

 Lenka’s singing career started by studying Performing Arts at the College in Třeboň under Stanislava Blažíková and moving on to the Catholic School of Music in Bratislava under Eva Malatincová.
 She has finished her studies at Faculty of Music at Academy of Performing Arts in Prague in Vladimír Doležal’s class.
 She then started gaining her performing experience in Vienna under a close eye of world renowned soprano Julie Conwell.